-This Type II Natural Resource Overlay District (NROD) Site Plan Review Application is for the paved fire truck access road being proposed within the lower campus of the existing Forest Edge Apartments in the exact same location as approved in the original land use decision.
+Finding: Complies as Conditioned.
+This Type II Minor Site Plan Review Application is for a modification to the parking lot to include a paved fire truck access road within the lower campus of the existing Forest Edge Apartments in the exact same location as approved in the original land use decision.
 The length of the fire truck access road is approximately 250 feet.

 It should be noted that a road previously existed within the approximate footprint location of this proposed paved fire truck access road several years ago until it was removed between 2006 through 2008 (based on OCWebMaps aerial photos).
-Since it was removed, the construction of this paved fire truck access road is considered new areas of ground disturbance within the NROD that is not considered an exemption that is listed in a Type I NROD application.
-A Type I NROD application has been previously submitted in October 2019 for the exemptions within the NROD (dewatering wells, parking lot asphalt pavement repair, and stormwater utility system repair/replace).
 The paved fire truck access road shall be used a fire truck turn-around and access road, and is not intended for public use for the tenants of these apartment dwellings.